tystar86/python_exercises/Tasks/math.md

 ```

 #57.
->Write a Python program to calculate the standard deviation of the following data.
+>Write a function to calculate the standard deviation of the following data.

 **Expected Output :**
 ```